Dynamic Quantile Function Models: Empirical Studies

 The posterior mean estimates of the conditional means $\{\E(\boldsymbol{\xi}_{t} \vbar \mathcal{F}_{t-1})\}$ are plotted in Figure~\ref{fig:xi}, together with the realised values of $\{\boldsymbol{\xi}_{t}\}$.
 Firstly, compared to $\{a_{t}\}$ and $\{g_{t}\}$, the unconditional variances of $\{b^{*}_{t}\}$ and $\{h_{t}\}$ appear to be much better explained by the variations in the conditional means.
 As expected, the values of $h_{t}$ are clearly above zero for most of the days, indicating that one-minute returns are heavy-tailed.
 Finally, the negative relationship between $b^{*}_{t}$ and $h_{t}$ is apparent in sub-plots (b) and (d); during high volatility periods, $h_{t}$ can become vary close to zero.

 \FloatBarrier

 Recall that the filtered quantile function (i.e., one-step-ahead forecast) can be obtained from the conditional mean of $\boldsymbol{\xi}_{t}$ by applying the inverse mapping

-To illustrate, in Figure~\ref{fig:q1min}, we plot $\tilde{X}_{1}(u) \ddd \tilde{X}_{T}(u)$ at various values of $u$.
+To illustrate, in Figure~\ref{fig:q1min}, we plot the in-sample estimates $\tilde{X}_{1}(u) \ddd \tilde{X}_{T}(u)$ for various values of $u$.
 Notice that evaluating $\tilde{X}_{t}$ at multiple quantile levels does not require multiple estimations of the DQF model, and the quantile estimates do not cross over time.

 \FloatBarrier